The Trinity Doctrine Nullifies the Power of the Resurrection

 Do you believe this is the real reason?

-What you may soon discover is that the real reason why most “Christians” believe they are “saved” is not really a reason at all.
+What you may soon discover is that the real reason why most who call themselves Christians believe they are saved is not a good reason at all.

 Does this sound familiar?